beaver-factory/bootcamp_benchmark_infra/README.md

 The current setup for the alert is a 15 minute window (param: `"ExceptionAlertTimeWindow"`) checked every 15 minutes (param: `"ExceptionAlertFrequency"`).
 If an alert occurs, it will not trigger again for another 15 minutes (param: `"ExceptionAlertMuteDuration"`).

+## Publish Profile

+`make profile` takes a publish profile (secret value per function app taken from the portal) saved locally in profile.txt and adds it to gh secrets for the infra repo - it is needed in the function app deployments.

+As we now have multiple function apps, the publish profile is captured via an `az` CLI command in their deployment workflows and therefore this make command is currently not needed but may be useful again in the future.